|Angelina at Holy Angels Residence, Fort Chipewyan, Alberta Canada 1971|

 The trauma I experienced in residential school sometimes will still cloud my perception of an experience.
 I understand that now.
 Early in my relationship with my husband he commented that I am an enigma.
 He has explained that he simply meant that I was complex and that there were depths to my personality beneath the surface.
 At the time his description didn’t really seem accurate to me.
 I have always liked to think of myself as uncomplicated and simple, and drama-free.
 But given my history, complicated is probably more apt description of me.

 I can’t emphasize enough the value of empowerment in healing.
-On the first day I transferred to this hospital, I met a doctor who I immediately connected with.
-I felt that he was interested in me as a person and not just a patient.
+On the first day I transferred to this hospital, I met a doctor who I immediately connected with, AKA Dr.Finest-one I felt that he was interested in me as a person and not just a patient.
 It was evident in his mannerisms and the way he spoke to me.
 More importantly he explained my medical condition in non-technical terms that made it easier for me to comprehend, it is also important to note that he assured me that what I was experiencing was not isolated to just me, but is something experienced by most stroke victims.
 This was reassuring because I felt my recovery was not something that I alone am experiencing.
 And it helped set the tone for the rest of my stay, although that doctor was not part of the team that looked after my case.

 When you connect with another person on a human level it is transformational.
 It creates a bond on a human level.
 You feel cared for.
 For example, you actually listen better to one another, which results in more empathy and compassion for the other person.
 This is an important factor when looking at rehabilitation because you have to be cognizant of a patient’s history because it will play a significant role in how the patient deals with their difficulty.
 And how quickly they recover.

 I can see the value of a multidisciplinary approach in rehabilitation.
 However, I think that an important element was overlooked, which is communication with the patient.
 For me, this is important.
 I am the type of person who is curious about why certain things are done.
-And my personality it is one of inquisitiveness, where I really like to know and understand what is happening.
+And my personality it is one of inquisitiveness, where I really do like to know and understand what is happening.
 To be sure, I like to understand fully the methods and the thought process behind implementing the big plan. specific protocols.

 For example, in rehabilitation there is a lot of repetition of simple tasks, and at the time I thought the need for constant repetition was a signal that I just was not getting it, and that I was a poor learner.
 Having been home now for a couple of weeks, I understand the need for repetition because that is how the brain is trained to work around the damage caused by the stroke.
 Realizing this has served me well now that I am home.
 Indeed, I appreciate that deferring to the experts in the field is required because their expertise will ensure that healing and recovery is done in the most efficient and complete manner.